shoumodip/bs/docs/stdlib.md

 left argument shall be considered "less than", and vice versa for `false`.

 ### array.resize(size) @method
-Resize an array to one having `size` elements.
+Resize an array to one having `size` elements, and return itself.

 If `size` is larger than the original size, the extra elements shall default to `nil`.